fdufault/mapheaders/README.md

  2) Simple mapping: if the mapping value is found in the `FromHeader` header value, it will be set as the `ToHeader` header value.
  3) Remapping: if the value before `=>` is found in the `FromHeader` header value, the value after the `=>` will be set as the `ToHeader` header value.
 The mapping for `default` will be used if no other mapping matches.

-### NOTE: the mappings are processed in order and once a mapping matches, processing stops at that mapping.
+### NOTE: the mappings are processed in order and once a mapping matches, processing stops at that mapping (including the default mapping).

 Examples based on the configuration above: